tkhongsap/article-query-ai/README.md

-# DocQuery AI
+# article-query-ai

-**DocQuery AI** is a Python-based tool designed for loading documents, summarizing content, and querying information using OpenAI's GPT models.
+**article-query-ai** is a Python-based tool designed for loading documents, summarizing content, and querying information using OpenAI's GPT models.
 The program processes documents into nodes and provides summarization and context-based retrieval via a user-friendly query interface.

 ## Features